marcgurevitx/resp-ms/README.md

 * Map type is returned as `map`.
 * "Set" type becomes a map of `{elem1: true, elem2: true, elem3: true, ...}`.
 * Any attribute objects are dropped.

+---

+#### loadMany()

+`loadMany(r, onError = null, wrptov = null) -> list of values`

+Deserializes RESP into a list of MiniScript values.
+The `r` param can be a string, a RawData object or a list of RawData objects.

+If `r` contains several encoded values one after another, they all get deserialized and returned as a list.

+If `r` doesn't contain any whole value, an empty list is returned.

+Same default conversions are applied as for `load()`.

+---

 #### dump()